ably-labs/models/README.md

 **Collaborative by default**

-Concurrently render live updates made by multiple users through your database.
+Render live updates made by multiple users through your database.

 **Optimistic events**

 Deliver a super-responsive user experience.
-Show changes instantly, bypassing the wait for a network round trip or your database to confirm mutations.
-The Realtime Data Models SDK confirms changes behind the scenes, manages rollbacks, and flags any errors or conflicts to your app.
+Show changes instantly with optimistic updates, bypassing the wait for a network round trip.
+The Realtime Data Models SDK confirms changes processed by your backend behind the scenes, manages rollbacks, and flags any errors or conflicts to your app.

 **Backed by Ably**

-The Realtime Data Models SDK uses Ably’s fast, global message distribution network to update numerous clients across different regions with the freshest database state.
+The Realtime Data Models SDK uses Ably’s fast, global message distribution network to fan-out updates from your backend to numerous clients across different regions with the freshest database state.

 ---